Junjiequan/projects/README.md

 # 3rd month of self teaching front end :)
-My skills & knowledges are maybe limited , but I try to make stuff that I feel proud of. 😉
+My skills & knowledges are maybe limited , but I only make stuff that I feel proud of within my skill level. 😉

 ## Frontend Mentor challenge